mechmotum/mechmotum.github.io/content/pages/guide.rst

 - Setup regular mentorship meetings with your mentor(s).
 This should at least be a weekly or biweekly depending on your needs and the mentor(s) recommendations.
 - Attend biweekly `lab meetings <#laboratory-meetings>`_.
-Ask a lab member for the calendar invite.
+You will receive a calendar invite when added to the email list.
 - Get campus card access to the bicycle lab and bicycle lab storage (if needed).
-These can be requested from Jason or Rawdha by sending one of them an email with your student ID number, TU Delft email address, and expected duration of access.
-Ask for a tour of the space from a current lab member before you start working there.
+These can be requested from Jason or our lab coordinator by sending one of them an email with your student ID number, TU Delft email address, and expected duration of access.
+Ask for a tour of the space from a current lab member and read this guide before you start working there.
 - Request access to the lab's shared Google Drive from Jason.
 - Request to be added to the Github lab team organization: https://github.com/mechmotum.
 - We have the optional "Cheese for Thought" lunch every Wednesday at 12:00, meet at the lab.
 This is a chance to discuss topics informally or have some good weather fun.
-- Every month we have a Friday afternoon lab tidying session at 16:30 and we may go for snacks and drinks (Vrijmibo) in Delft on Fridays @ 17:00.
+- Every month we have a Friday afternoon lab tidying session at 16:30 and we may go for snacks and drinks (Vrijmibo) in Delft on Fridays @ 17:30.
 - See the `recommended reading list <#recommended-reading>`_ below for some reading materials to get you started.